gabrielcdv/PRDL_project/README.md

 I also included directly in the repository the `.pkl` files, so it is not mandatory to run the first two notebooks.

+## Technical details
+This project was written on my personal computer using Python 3.13.7.
+The first notebook **cannot** be executed on Google Colab because it downloads data from Barcelona's OpenData server, which blocks requests from Colab machines.
+The other notebooks should run fine as the datasets files are included in the repository.
 ## Future work
 I plan on trying many more methods for machine learning (optimization of parameters through grid search, comparizon of models...) and deep learning (effects of the parameters, shape/type of the network...)